 The Pre-trigger buffer recording function allows users to check what caused the trigger.
 The pre-trigger buffer time range is from 1 sec. to 3 sec.
 Select Upload for sec to set the recording duration after motion is triggered.
 The setting range is from 1 to 99999 sec.
-Select Upload during the trigger active to record the triggered video until the trigger is off.
+Select Upload while the trigger is active to record the triggered video until the trigger is off.